-3 TCP/IP on ATM networks
+2.2: TCP/IP on ATM networks

 ATM is a scalable cell switching and multiplexing technology that was chosen by ITU-T to be the transport technology for the Broadband Integrated Services Digital Network (B-ISDN).
-It is widely implemented in WANs and is used in LANs as well.
-Studies [3, 4, 6, 9] have shown that TCP (with the enhancements discussed in the section above) can achieve maximum performance over ATM in cases that there is no congestion and rate mismatch in the path between the sender and the receiver hosts.
-Classical IP has been implemented on ATM networks according to the recommendations in [17] to enable connection with other machines over internetworks.
+Studies [1, 3, 7] have shown that TCP (with the enhancements discussed in the section above) can achieve maximum performance over ATM.

-In our implementations, ATM is transported by Synchronous Optical Network (SONET) protocols, a synchronous transport technology with extensive support for operations, administration, and maintenance (OAM) [26].
-The fact that SONET permits irregular ATM cell arrivals and then transports them via its Synchronous Payload Envelope (SPE) made this system very popular for ATM transfer.
+In our implementations, ATM is transported by Synchronous Optical Network (SONET) protocols [21], permitting irregular ATM cell arrivals and transporting them via its Synchronous Payload Envelope (SPE).
 We are also using AAL 5 (ATM Adaptation Layer 5) in our network architecture, which offers unreliable data transfer services with error detection.